srobotta/moodle-database-presets/competencies-wheel/README.md

 `['Dim 1', '', 'Dim 2', '', '']`

 The tooltip that is composed whenever one hovers the data point at the spine is composed of the dimension in the tooltip title.
-The content holds in the first line the criterium label and in the second line the skill level that was choosen.
+The content holds in the first line the criterion label and in the second line the skill level that was choosen.
 Again the two lines are composed from an array.